-With Capstone Business Funding, LLC’s single invoice factoring program, we can help you move on to the next phase of your project right away.
+With Capstone Capital Group, LLC’s single invoice factoring program, we can help you move on to the next phase of your project right away.
 You can even take on new projects without worrying about additional working capital requirements.

 We have been helping small to mid-sized businesses for years to obtain the necessary working capital they need to sustain and grow during uncertain economic times without all the red tape you typically get from most banks.
-Capstone Business Funding, LLC specializes in Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
-Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Business Funding.
+Capstone Capital Group, LLC specializes in Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
+Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Capital Group.

 To learn more what we can do for you and your business, visit us on the web at https://capstonetrade.com/, or give us a call today at (212) 755-3636.